There's a twist ahead in Celebrity Big Brother's second eviction

 There’s a twist ahead in Celebrity Big Brother’s second eviction

-Celebrity Big Brother will be losing two housemates in its next eviction as the nominations have been confirmed.
+The five celebrities nominated for Celebrity Big Brother’s double eviction have been confirmed.

-The second elimination on CBB will take place on Friday 19th January when not one but two celebrities will be losing their place on the show.

-The nominations are Ann Widdecombe, John Barnes, Andrew Brady, Rachel Johnson and Daniel O’Reilly.
+The nominations are Ann Widdecombe, John Barnes, Andrew Brady, Rachel Johnson and Daniel O’Reilly, with two of them having to leave during the second CBB elimination on Friday 19 January.

 The five celebrities were nominated by the boys only as they currently have the power in the house.